Ebay Spread Trading

 Rolling Daily Equities Markets

-If a bet is rolled over and you are speculating on the market to:
+If you allow your bet to roll over and are spread betting on the market to:

-If you take the spread of $56.13 - $56.20 and assume:
+If you consider the spread of $56.13 - $56.20 and assume that:

-• You have completed your research, and
+• You have completed your market research, and

 Your Profit / loss = (Final Level - Initial Level) x stake